Originally posted 2009-10-13 07:25:29. Republished by Blog Post Promoter

 When faced with a stitch such as Four-way Continental (diagram above), I don’t do well.
 Call me a dummy, but keeping on track with this stitch has been close to an impossibility in needlepoint for me.

-You can use this to your advantage as a cheat in making all of these kind of stitches.
+You can use this to your advantage as a cheat in making all of these kinds of stitches.
 Pick one direction of intersection and make the stitch on all of that type of intersection.
-I’m doing Tent-Cross Check and I want the crosses to show, so I am doing them on the vertical intersections.
+If I’m doing Tent-Cross Check and I want the crosses to show, I do them on the vertical intersections.

 Hi Janet!